aranya-26/0714_02_CSE_2100/Modified_code/Hangman_Refactoring_Guide.md

 ## Executive Summary

-### Current Project Overview

-The Hangman Game is a graphical word-guessing game built with Raylib in C, featuring:
+The Hangman Game is a graphical word-guessing game built with Raylib in C.

-**Strengths:**
-- Word loading from file (topic:word format)
-- On-screen keyboard + physical keyboard input
-- Progressive hangman figure drawing
-- Random initial letter hints
-- Win/lose detection with restart/quit

-**Areas for Improvement (Original):**
-- Single monolithic file
-- Inconsistent/short variable names
-- Mixed concerns (logic + UI + input)
-- Minimal comments
-- Repeated code blocks

-### Refactoring Philosophy

-> "Refactor incrementally without breaking gameplay functionality."

-**Goals:**
-- Cleaner code structure
-- Easier debugging
-- Better scalability
-- Improved readability
-- Professional coding standards
+**Original Issues:** Single file, short names, mixed logic, few comments.
+**Refactored Goal:** Apply **simplicity, clarity, elegance, consistency** from Kernighan & Pike (Chapter 1).

+> “How do we convince people that in programming simplicity and clarity — in short: what mathematicians call ‘elegance’ — are not a dispensable luxury, but a crucial matter that decides between success and failure?”
+> — Edsger Dijkstra
+> (Lecture: Program and Programming Style)

 ---